 On the one hand, you have a saffron-enriched broth with a base of onion, fennel, tomato, garlic, thyme, bay leaves, dried orange peel, and olive oil.
 The seafood — fillets of white fish, plump shrimp tails, and half-shell mussels — is carefully simmered in the broth until it’s just cooked through.
 That scant simmer means each seafood element keeps its own distinct flavor and texture.

 Those subtle, oceanic flavors of the bouillabaisse are then brightly lit by the deep, rich, smoky heat of the rouille with its roasted bell peppers and cayenne chilies.
-The balancing contrast with the seafood become even more clearly delineated by the rouille’s rusty color and its creamily thick smoothness.
-That consistency comes from a combo of the rouille’s thickening breadcrumbs, and the body-building effect of slowly adding generous amounts of olive oil during the sauce’s final mixing — in a manner similar to making mayonnaise.
+The balancing contrast with the seafood becomes even more clearly delineated by the rouille’s rusty color and its creamily thick smoothness.
+That consistency comes from a combo of the rouille’s thickening breadcrumbs and the body-building effect of slowly adding generous amounts of olive oil during the sauce’s final mixing.
+It’s in a manner similar to making mayonnaise.

 And the wonders keep on coming